IntrospectiveSystems/introspectivesystems.github.io/_pages/02_getting-started/0203_build-test-system.md

 The system will run, and it should print: 0 Tests, All test concluded, and All tests Passed!

 You will write unit tests to include in the FileStream module.
-This is outlined in the Setup a New Module tutorial.
+This is outlined in the [Build a New Module](/build-new-module/) tutorial.